felixs8696/blog/_posts/2018-12-25-policy-gradients.md

 * TOC
 {:toc}

-### Basic Prerequisite Knowledge
+## Basic Prerequisite Knowledge

 - **Policy**: The thing our RL agent uses to choose what actions to take
 - **Q-Learning**: A method that approximates the value of each action.
 The policy for this would just be to move according to which of these values is better once the algorithm converges.
-Unfortunately, this often means the action and observations have to be discrete (finite) otherwise you have to estimate the values for an infinite amount of action, which is infeasible.
+Unfortunately, this often means the action and observations have to be discrete (finite) otherwise you have to estimate the values for an infinite amount of actions, which is infeasible.

-### Motivation for Policy Gradients
+## Motivation for Policy Gradients

 Policy gradient methods perform direct gradient updates on the policy which allows for continuous or high dimensional state and action spaces.
 Other methods such as Q-learning methods like DQN attempt to find an approximation of the optimal policy using Q-values to represent how good each state action pair is.
 This means they can only handle discrete and low-dimensional action spaces.
 Thus policy gradients have value in end to end control tasks such as robotics.

-### Outlining the Policy Gradient Exploration Environment
+## Outlining the Policy Gradient Exploration Environment

 Since we are exploring some environment during which we take a series of steps, we define our agent's **trajectory** using state, action, reward tuples: